 Every professional food crawl starts with a quality pre-game spot and in this case, your food crawl kickoff location is Phins.
-Decked out with tropical décor, friendly bartenders clad in classy button-down vests, and a bright, open feel, the Dolphin’s lobby bar is the place to be at 4pm.
+Decked out with tropical décor, friendly bartenders clad in classy button-down vests, and a bright, open feel, the Dolphin’s lobby bar is the place to be.

 Bourbon lovers will be wowed by the presentation and taste of the Smoke n’ Roses cocktail.
 Delivered in a glass box with a smoke show that’ll turn every head in the bar, this signature concoction is made with Four Roses small batch Bourbon, bliss maple syrup, amarena cherry juice and a fresh lemon twist.

 The resort also has its own craft brew, Phins and Feathers, a pale ale brewed locally at BrewHub in Lakeland.
 You can find it on the menu throughout the resort.